Quixoty/quixoty-test4.github.io/_posts/2020-12-10-residential trees (part 9).md

 ---

-The 3 main ways trees are provided are as a bare-root, rootball or containerised.
+The 3 main ways trees are provided are as bare-roots, rootballs or in containers.

 The pros and cons of each are summarised in the table below: